Mibudin/hitlerin-und-panzer/README.md

 ### Operations
 Most of the operating ways are descripted in the game rule above or in the interfaces in this game.

+## Special Thanks

+Thanks to the two teachers of the course *Assembly Language and System Programming*, who taught us step-by-step to program using assembly language.

+Additionally, thanks to people who provided so many awesome resources that we can learn and use in the duration of developing this project.

+Last but not least, we, *HITLERIN und PANZER Projekt*, should appreciate to each other member who was the best partner ever while all of us were developing hard.

 ---